 -Communicate on GOFC-GOLD LC activities via scientific publications, this website, and newsletters notably

-The ESA LC-IT office is led by Prof. Martin Herold (Co-chair LC-IT) jointly with Curtis Woodcock (Co-chair LC-IT) from the Boston University.
-The Project Office is located at the Laboratory of Geo-Information Science and Remote Sensing of the Wageningen University, Netherlands and is funded by the European Space Agency (ESA).
-Fore more information see: http://www.gofcgold.wur.nl/
+The ESA LC-IT office is led by Prof. Martin Herold (Co-chair LC-IT) jointly with David Skole (Co-chair LC-IT) from Michigan State University.
+The Project Office is located at the Laboratory of Geo-Information Science and Remote Sensing of the Wageningen University, the Netherlands and is funded by the European Space Agency (ESA).
+For more information see: http://www.gofcgold.wur.nl/

 -To increase user awareness by providing an improved understanding of the utility of satellite fire products for resource management and policy within the United Nations and at regional national and local levels.